m-salmani78/MDP-GRPO/README.md

 ```

 ## 🤝 Acknowledgments

-* This codebase builds upon [Standard GRPO Implementation / vLLM / TRL etc. - add links].
+- We thank the Mobile MCILab for providing the computational resources used in this work.
-* We thank the reviewers at ACL 2026 for their valuable feedback.
+- We thank the reviewers at ACL 2026 for their valuable feedback.
+- We builds on the complex instruction data creation and rule-based evaluation framework from [He et al.](https://github.com/meowpass/FollowComplexInstruction).